The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 You will use the "Table" element to show the information about the products.

-Table iterates through records selected in the "Value" parameter, and for every record in the iteration, the table row is repeated.
+The Table iterates through records selected in the "Value" parameter, and for every record in the iteration, the table row is repeated.
 The "Variable" parameter represents the current record in the iteration.

-Now, when the table has been inserted, you need to modify a few things.
+Now that the table has been inserted, you need to modify a few things.

-Now, all you need to do is to fill in the repeating row (row 1) with field values.
+Now, all you need to do is fill in the repeating row (row 1) with field values.

 The table should look like this.